LTUC/amman-dotnet-401d2/Curriculum/Class36/Facilitator/README.md

 and directly reading them into your code.

-This is a great practice to get curious and add some functionality to their existing ecommerce site.
+This is a great practice to get curious and add some functionality to their existing e-commerce site.

 ## Lecture Outline